Saltworks and Cape Cod’s History

 “The unique flavor of this 100% natural sea salt echoes the briny tang of a summer’s day at the beach.

 While all of our guestrooms have their own charm suitable for relaxation after the most wonderful day exploring Cape Cod’s history, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.